 Jasmin’s children refer to the Chase Sapphire Preferred as the “fancy” blue card, so it even impresses kids.

-With The Platinum Card® from American Express, you can earn 60,000 Amex Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
+With The Platinum Card® from American Express, you can earn 75,000 Membership Rewards Points after you spend $5,000 on purchases within the first 6 months of account opening.
 We estimate the value of Amex points to be as high as 5 cents each, if you know the best ways to use Amex points.
 You can get great value from this bonus when you redeem your points with Amex transfer partners like Air Canada and Singapore Airlines.